-STOPPED HD 1- - >SPEED=120 Press the GREEN PRINT key The LCD display will change from PRINTING to STOPPED.

-Press the GREEN EDIT key

-Press the BLUE F3 key F3 to delete the entire message

-EXP 12/10/09

-Press the BLUE FONT A key to select the desired font size and enter the text EXP 12/10/04

-Press the ENTER key to end the MESSAGE EDIT mode

-PRINTING HD 1- - >SPEED=120

-EXP 12/10/09

-Press the GREEN print enable key to enter the print mode
+EV2 STOPPED HD 1 >SPEED=100 EVOLU Press the GREEN PRINT key The LCD display will change from PRINTING to STOPPED.
+MESSAGE ENTRY FONT-1 LINE EVOLU Press the GREEN EDIT key MESSAGE ENTRY FONT-1 LINE Press the BLUE F3 key F3 to delete the entire message MESSAGE ENTRY FONT-1 LINE EXP 12/ Press the BLUE FONT key to select the desired font size and enter the text EXP 12/10/04 Press the ENTER key 🕶 to end the MESSAGE EDIT mode A MESSAGE ENTRY FONT-1 LINE 2/10/04 Notice as data is entered the display scrolls to the left as new characters are entered.
+Press the ENTER key 🕶 will end the MESSAGE EDIT mode, re-display the message end enter the STOPPED mode.
+EV2 PRINTING HD 1 >SPEED=100 EXP 12/ Press the GREEN print enable key 🕞 to enter the print mode

-STORING A MESSAGE (OPTION PACK 1, 1.5, 2 OR 3 ONLY)
+STORING A MESSAGE

-STOPPED HD 1 >SPEED=120 EXP 12/10/09 Press the GREEN STOP PRINT KEY Note: In option pack 1 there is a maximum of 50 messages stored.
-Option pack 1.5 increases message storage to 99 messages.
-MESSAGE # 1 PLEASE WAIT Press the RED MESSAGE STORE key The LCD display will display the message storage screen Use the or to select the desired storage location MESSAGE # 1 MESSAGE STORED Press the RED MESSAGE STORE KEY a second time and the current message appears in the selected location and is stored.
-EXP 12/10/09 STOPPED HD 1 >SPEED=120 Press the ENTER key to return to the command prompt.
-EXP 12/10/09
+EV2 STOPPED HD 1 >SPEED=100 EXP 12/ Press the GREEN STOP PRINT KEY Note: There are a total of 100 messages stored in the hand held controller.
+This allows the user to move the controller to another print station and enter the same or other saved message.
+MESSAGE # 1 EV2 PLEASE WAIT The upper right top line of the display indicates the unit type the message was prepared for.
+MESSAGE # 1 EV2 MESSAGE STORED Press the RED MESSAGE STORE key D The LCD display will display the message storage screen Use the L or L to select the desired storage location.
+EV2 STOPPED HD 1 >SPEED=100 Press the RED MESSAGE STORE KEY (a) a second time and the current message appears in the selected location and is stored.
+EXP 12/ Press the ENTER key 🔂 to return to the command prompt.